Looking to start a blog or website? First, you’ll need to learn some basics, like:

 You need three things to launch a blog:

 - A domain name.
 This is the name of your website that appears in the browser.
 An example of a domain name is “Wikipedia.org.”
 Usually, your domain name will be some combination of your business, name, or blog topic.
 For example, “JanesVeganRecipes.com.”
-You must choose a domain name that hasn’t been taken yet.
+If you're struggling to come up with one, try a domain name generator like Nameboy for some ideas.

 - Hosting.
 Hosting keeps your website up and running.
 There are many hosting options.
 Typically, your choice comes down to balancing cost with quality (how fast your website loads, how often your website stays up, etc.) Pick a host that suits your budget and quality standards.
 You can always switch hosts later.